collocations.org

 PHRASES

-a battle/war of nerves
+a battle of nerves, a war of nerves

 The union has been fighting a war of nerves with the management over pay.

-get on sb''s nerves
+get on sb's nerves

 His endless whining really gets on my nerves.